dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 Drawbacks:

 * The cost of compute and memory use are concentrated on the server, rather than each client.
-* Rich interactivity isn't instant: Rich interactive-driven changes are best generated on the client, rather than requiring a round trip to the server to generate an updated page.
+* User interactions require a round trip to the server to generate UI updates.

 ### When to choose a client rendered UI approach

-A client rendered web UI app dynamically renders UI on the client, generating and updating the page on the client.
+A client rendered app dynamically renders web UI on the client, directly updating the browser DOM as necessary.

 Benefits:

 * Takes advantage of the capabilities of the user’s device.
 * Allows for rich interactivity that is instant, without requiring a round trip to the server.
 UI event handling and logic runs locally on the user's device with minimal latency.
-Choose a client rendered application if your app's requirements include rich functionality that goes beyond what typical HTML forms offer.
+Choose a client rendered application if your app's requirements include rich user interactions.
 * Supports incremental updates, saving partially completed forms or documents without the user having to select a button to submit a form.
 * Can be designed to run in a disconnected mode.
 Updates to the client-side model that are eventually synchronized back to the server once a connection is re-established.